skalimoi/skalimoi.github.io/_posts/2021-01-03-technical-map-north-war.md

 ---
 layout: post
-title: Technical map : The northern front in the year 1123
+title: Technical map.
+The northern front in the year 1123
 excerpt: This isn't the first map of the year, though.
 categories: [Maps]
 ---